seevogh/seevogh/README.txt

 You need:

-        - A server running Moodle 2.4+
+        - A server running Moodle 2.4+ or higher
 	- USHI account on seevogh.com (please ask contact@evogh.com)
           This is not necessary in the beginning and we can use one of our moodle test USHI accounts, but if you intend to use moodle plugin